phx/aslr/README.md

 # aslr

-A completely over-engineered script that saves typing when working with Address Space Layout Randomization (ASLR) in the Linux kernel.
+A completely over-engineered `sh` script that saves typing when working with Address Space Layout Randomization (ASLR) in the Linux kernel.

 ## Install